What Is a Bullet Valve (Saddle Valve)?

 - Never work on water lines carrying hot water without allowing them to cool first.
 Hot water can cause burns.

-- Do not attempt to repair a water line with active leaks by yourself if you’re unsure of your abilities.
+- Don’t attempt to repair a water line with active leaks by yourself if you’re unsure of your abilities.
 Water damage can escalate rapidly.

 - Use food-grade tubing only for any connections between the water supply and refrigerator.
 Standard vinyl tubing may leach chemicals into drinking water.

 - After completing work, check all connections for leaks before leaving the area.
-Monitor the area for at least 30 minutes to ensure no slow leaks develop.
+Monitor for at least 30 minutes to ensure no slow leaks develop.

 Troubleshooting After Valve Replacement